jacquespillet/jacquespillet.github.io/About.md

 I have deep interests in computer graphics and more broadly software engineering.

-On that website you can find all the stuff I've been working on in the past years on my spare time.
+On my website you can find all the stuff I've been working on in the past years on my spare time.

 Feel free to reach out :